St. Theodore Guerin High School: Historic rivalries

-A strong rivalry exists between Guerin Catholic and Brebeuf Jesuit Preparatory School.
-The two schools are quite similar in that both are Catholic and are co-educational schools on the north side of the Indianapolis metropolitan area.
+The rivalry that is most prevalent is between Guerin Catholic and Brebeuf Jesuit.
+The schools are quite similar in that both are Catholic, college prep, co-educational high schools located on the north side of the Indianapolis metropolitan area.
+The proximity of the two schools, as well as their similar size enrollments, lead to both institutions drawing from the same student pool of boys and girls from north side grade schools.

 State championships

 The Indiana High School Athletic Association has awarded the school the following state championships: